ON THIS PAGE

 In response to TCF v2.2 updates and changes, Google launched new consent management requirements for CMPs to get Google Ads certifications for serving ads in the EEA and UK.
 The main requirement for Google Ads certifications is updated IAB TCF compliance.
 After certifications, Google provides accreditation to experts in online advertising, and these Google-certified CMPs could use Google Ads products.
 If a CMP does not implement new IAB policies, it will not receive Google Ads certifications, so you can’t advertise with Google.

-CookieScript has already become Google-certified CMP and is included in a Google’s list of Google-certified CMPs.
+CookieScript has an IAB TCF 2.2 integration and has already become Google-certified CMP and is a Google CMP partner, recomended by Google for the implementation of Google Consent Mode and Google Tag Manager.
 With CookieScript, you can use Google’s advertisement products like Google AdSense, Ad Manager, or AdMob.

 Frequently Asked Questions